MonoGame/MonoGame/Documentation/articles/content/why_content_pipeline.md

 # Why use the Content Pipeline

-The MonoGame team continues to put a lot of effort into a cross-platform content pipeline, but would you use the Content Pipeline when MonoGame also supports loading assets natively, like .png, .mp3, .wav?
+The MonoGame team continues to put a lot of effort into a cross-platform content pipeline, but why would you use the Content Pipeline when MonoGame also supports loading assets natively, like .png, .mp3, .wav?
 Well, it all boils down to a couple of words, performance and efficiency.

 ## Textures